 Refresh: Refreshes all data by re-executing the original statement.

-Filter Rows: performs a case-insensitive search of all cells.
+Filter Rows: performs a search of all cells (not case-sensitive).
 It automatically refreshes, and there is also the refresh button to perform this action manually.

 Edit Current Row: Edit the current row.

 Add New Row: Adds a new empty row, and highlights it in edit mode.
 Click to execute (and review) the insert row query.